SubZone-1/SubZone-1/README.md

-- 👋 Hi, I’m @SubZone-1
+- 👋 Hi, I’m Daniel
-- 👀 I’m interested in chinese drill
-- 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on quatrocator.com
-- 📫 How to reach me: for now, u don't lmao
+- 📫 How to reach me: danielmogildea@outlook.com

 <!---
 SubZone-1/SubZone-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.